 All AZs in an AWS region are interconnected with high-bandwidth, low-latency networking, over fully redundant, dedicated metro fiber.
 This ensures high-throughput, low-latency networking between AZs.
 The network performance facilitates synchronous replication between AZs.
 All traffic between AZs is encrypted to ensure greater security.

 AWS also makes partitioning applications for high availability easy.
 Partitioning refers to separating an application into components that run on multiple servers.
 Each of AWS’s AZs is physically separated by a meaningful distance from other AZs.
 If an application is partitioned across AZs, companies are better isolated and protected from issues such as power outages and natural disasters.

 In addition, data centers located in different AWS AZs have a discrete uninterruptible power supply (UPS) and onsite backup generation facilities.
 They’re also designed to be supplied by independent substations to reduce the risk of an event on the power grid impacting more than one AZ.
 All AWS AZs are redundantly connected to multiple tier-1 transit providers.

 AWS Tools and Resources

-AWS does a few other things that make its regions and zones more beneficial and help ensure greater availability and reliability.
+AWS does a few other things that make its regions and zones more beneficial and helps ensure greater availability.
 Among them is Amazon Route 53.
 It allows developers to redirect IP traffic from a failing or overworked region into an operational one.
 Developers can use Elastic Load Balancer to automatically distribute traffic to applications, which can run with Auto Scaling.
 This ensures that a particular workload always has the necessary computing power to meet demand.